6G-AI-Native-Capstone/AI-Enhanced-6G-Research/README.md

 Key areas of investigation include:

-- Machine Learning (ML) for Channel Estimation and Equalization
+- Machine Learning (ML) for Channel Estimation, Equalization, and Symbol Demapping
 - Reinforcement Learning (RL) for Constellation Design
 - Simulations and validations using NVIDIA Sionna and MATLAB
 - Real-world testing on the COSMOS 5G Testbed